 Bathroom exhaust fans improve indoor air quality by quickly venting moist air outside.
 Removing moisture from your bathroom helps prevent mold and mildew growth, among other types of moisture damage.
-When choosing the best bathroom exhaust fans for your home, you need to know how to choose right size and features.
-This guide will explain what to look for so you can choose the best exhaust fan for bathrooms in your home.
+When choosing the best bathroom exhaust fans for your home, know how to identify and select the right size and features.
+This guide explains what to look for so you can choose the best exhaust fan for bathrooms in your home.

-The most important part of choosing a bathroom fan is choosing the right size for your bathroom.
+The most important part of choosing a bathroom exhaust fan is determining the right size for your bathroom.
 A fan’s ability to move air is measured in cubic feet per minute (CFM).
-The bigger your bathroom, the higher the CFM rating you’ll need.
+The bigger the bathroom, the higher the CFM rating you’ll need.
 A fan should have a CFM rating high enough to replace the air in your bathroom at a rate of eight times per hour.

 To figure out the right fan size, first determine the area of your bathroom.
 Measure the length and width of your bathroom and the height of its ceilings.
 Then use those measurements in this formula: